 If you think through these kinds of details before you start to build, you can better schedule the movements of your materials, equipment, and crews.
 And your projects will be more productive.

-But if you don’t pay close attention to the logistics of your projects, then you’ll experience some of these negative outcomes.
+But if you don’t pay close attention to the logistics of your projects - and take time to practice stringent construction site management - then you’ll experience some of these negative outcomes.

 The Impacts of Poor Logistics Management

 Scheduling plays a huge role in construction logistics management.
 And one scheduling snafu can snowball and cause delays throughout your entire project.

 For example, if one trade falls behind schedule because of a late delivery, every trade that comes after it will also have to shift their schedules.
 And as work schedules are pushed into the future, so is your completion date.